klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 | totalDifficulty | The total blockScore of the chain until the querying block.                                                                                                                                                                                                                                                                                                                                                                                     |
 | uncles          | This field always has the value `[]` because there is no technical concept of uncles block in Klaytn core.                                                                                                                                                                                                                                                                                                                                                          |

-Fields not covered here are fields used synonymously with Ethereum.
+Fields not covered here will stick to the block fields of Ethereum.

 ### Transaction <a id="transaction"></a>